MJTheisen/js-basics/README.txt

-This was just a quick test on pushing an html file to GitHub.
+This was just a quick test on pushing an html file to GitHub from VSCode.